5.1 Acquaintance with Policies, Rules, and Regulations.

 5.(14) Interim Disciplinary Action.

-(a) The Chief Student Affairs Officer, the Vice President in charge of student affairs, or the President of the Component may take immediate interim disciplinary action, including suspension, pending a Due Process hearing against a student for violation of a policy or rule of the System or of the Component when the continuing presence of the student poses a danger to persons or property or an ongoing threat of disrupting the academic or business processes of the Component.
+(a) Interim Disciplinary Action in Non-Title IX Sexual Misconduct Matters.
+In a matter involving Non-Title IX Sexual Misconduct, the Chief Student Affairs Officer, the Vice President in charge of student affairs, or the President of the Component may take immediate interim disciplinary action, including suspension, pending a Due Process hearing against a student for violation of a policy or rule of the System or of the Component when the continuing presence of the student poses a danger to persons or property or an ongoing threat of disrupting the academic or business processes of the Component.
 The hearing, as provided in Paragraph 5.7 of this Chapter, shall be held as soon as practicable after the suspension.
 See Chapter IV, Subparagraph 2.2(14) related to non-disciplinary removal from campus.

-(b) As soon as possible, the President shall inform the Chancellor and the Vice Chancellor and General Counsel of such actions.
+(c) As soon as possible, the President shall inform the Chancellor and the Vice Chancellor and General Counsel of any actions taken under Subparagraphs (a) or (b).

 5.(15) Civil Proceedings.